What Is Personal Leadership To You?

 you’ll end up someplace else.”
 Yogi Berra

-Those of us who are powerful personal leaders live lives that bring them joy or satisfaction or meaning or contentment.
+Those of us who are powerful personal leaders live lives that bring them what they want, be it joy or satisfaction or meaning or contentment or all of the above.
 They live hand-crafted lives shaped to their own design.

 Leadership v. management